- Home

 As you can see, it’s common to add ~ます (masu) or ~です (desu) at the end of words.

-Japanese combines multiple scripts when writing.
+Japanese combines multiple writing systems.
 The main types are:

 Rather than using just one, standard writing mixes all of them in a single sentence.

-For children, texts are sometimes written only in hiragana.
-This is the first script Japanese children learn, and it’s also where many learners of Japanese start.
-If you want to master Japanese, begin here.
+For children, sentences are sometimes written using only hiragana.
+It’s the first writing system that Japanese children learn, and also the one that many non-native learners start with when studying Japanese.
+If you want to learn Japanese, this is the perfect place to begin.

 On major transportation lines and at larger public facilities, you may see signage in languages other than Japanese.